0xG4BR/0xG4BR.github.io/_posts/CTF/2023-10-10-CyCTF-Mobile-Final-2023-WriteUp.md

 As you can see we found the key in the logs.
 Then use it to get the flag.

 Thats it, I hope you have enjoyed the writeup.
 If you have any question or comment please contact me.

+Last but not least, Thanks to ["Hassan Mostafa"](https://www.linkedin.com/in/h4ss4nmostafa/) for this great challenge and for his help in solving it in the intended way.
+It was my first time-solving IOS Mobile challenge and learned new things waiting for more.